TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-diagnostic-enable-replication-disksizelessthanminimum.md

 	cloudEnvironments="Public"
 />

-# Enable replication failed as machine's disk size is not meet the requirement
+# Enable replication failed as virtual machine's disk size is not meet the requirement
 <!--issueDescription-->
-Failed to enable replication for the machine <!--$vmname-->[vmname]<!--/$vmname--> with error 28109.
-This issue can occur if the disk size of the machine is smaller than the minimum size required, or the disk type is unsupported such as BitLocker encrypted disk.
+Failed to enable replication for the virtual machine <!--$vmname-->[vmname]<!--/$vmname--> with error 28109.
+This problem can occur if the disk size is smaller than the minimum size required, or the disk type is unsupported such as BitLocker encrypted disk.
 <!--/issueDescription-->

 ## **Recommended Steps**

+To resolve the issue, follow these steps:

-- Make sure that the disk size of the machine is larger than 1 GB.
-To resize the disk size for an Azure virtual machine, see [How to expand the disk of a virtual machine
+1. Make sure that the disk size of the virtual machine is larger than 1 GB.
+To resize the disk size, see [How to expand the disk of a virtual machine
 ](https://docs.microsoft.com/azure/virtual-machines/windows/expand-os-disk#resize-a-managed-disk).
-- Remove the BitLocker encrypted disk or turn off the encryption.
+2. Remove the BitLocker encrypted disk or turn off the encryption.